-This section deals with the replies to the questions we frequently receive from users.
+This section deals with the answers to the questions we frequently receive from users.
 It is a summary of definitions, explanations and acronyms pertaining to the energy context.

 The ratio of the actual output of a power plant over a given period of time and its potential output when operating at a full nameplate capacity during the same period.